jordan-carl/moodstocks-phonegap-plugin/README.md

-# Moodstocks SDK - PhoneGap sample apps
+# Moodstocks SDK - PhoneGap Plugins

 Moodstocks PhoneGap plugins helps you to integrate Moodstocks SDK in your PhoneGap application.
 We provide iOS and Android version tested with PhoneGap v.2.3.0.
 There are 2 demos to help you get started: